felipealfonsog/TermNotes/README.md

 Hey there! 👋 I'm excited to share that I successfully created a convenient Bash installer for Term-Notes, a terminal-based note-taking application.

-📝 With this installer, Mac OS users can effortlessly install the program by executing a simple script.
+📝 With this installer, you can effortlessly install Term-Notes on your Mac OS or Linux system by executing a simple script.
 No more hassles with manual compilation or dependencies!

 🚀 The installer takes care of everything: downloading the source code, compiling the program, and even checking for Homebrew or Linux package managers to ensure smooth installation.